MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/dotnet/0.9.494/Microsoft--Web--WebView2--Core--CoreWebView2Controller.md

 Autorepeated key events caused by holding the key down will also fire this event.
 You can filter these out by checking the event args' KeyEventLParam or PhysicalKeyStatus.

 In windowed mode, this event handler is called synchronously.
 Until you call Handle() on the event args or the event handler returns, the browser process will be blocked and outgoing cross-process COM calls will fail with RPC_E_CANTCALLOUT_ININPUTSYNCCALL.
-All CoreWebView2 API methods will work, however.
+All [CoreWebView2](Microsoft--Web--WebView2--Core--CoreWebView2.md) API methods will work, however.

 In windowless mode, the event handler is called asynchronously.
 Further input will not reach the browser until the event handler returns or Handle() is called, but the browser process itself will not be blocked, and outgoing COM calls will work normally.

 It is recommended to call Handle(TRUE) as early as you can know that you want to handle the accelerator key.

-#### CoreWebView2Controller

-Initializes a new instance of the CoreWebView2Controller class.

-> public inline  [CoreWebView2Controller](#corewebview2controller)(Microsoft.Web.WebView2.Core.Raw.ICoreWebView2Controller rawCoreWebView2Controller)
+### Methods

 #### SetBoundsAndZoomFactor